thatguyinabeanie/battle-stadium-api/README.md

 - [Contributing](#contributing)
 - [License](#license)

+## Local Dev User

+Once you go through the instructions below to set up local dev, you can use the following credentials to log in

+- email: `fuecoco-supremacy@beanie.gg`
+- password: `FuecocoSupremacy777!`

 ## Overview

 Battle Stadium is designed to facilitate the hosting and management of Pokemon VGC tournaments.
 It features a robust backend built with Ruby on Rails and a dynamic frontend using NextJS.
 Authentication is handled via the Devise gem.